moiseevigor/moiseevigor.github.io/research/preferred-directions/docs/P2-solar-real.md

 **measured Jacobian** — its tangent-cone structure, which is precisely what the growth vector is defined to see, and the leading-order truth of the real field there.

-This is not a failure of principle (the analytic ABC field, exact at all scales, gives
+This is not a failure of principle (the analytic ABC-like field, exact at all scales, gives
 $Q=6$ directly — see `run_p2_nulls.py`); it is a genuine requirement the method places on real data: the field must be resolved below the null's linear scale, finer than a potential-field extrapolation naturally provides.
 A higher-resolution NLFFF extrapolation or